kf106/SOULS-contract/README.md

 # Implementation

-The PICT contract implements two new functions: tokenIMG and tokenB64.
+The SOULS contract implements two new functions: tokenIMG and tokenB64.
 Data representing the payload of an image file is uploaded during the minting of the token.
 The contract subsequently exposes functions that allow the data to be retrieved  directly from the chain.

 ## tokenIMG(uint tokenIndex)
 Takes the index of a token as its argument, and returns a binary array containing the full data for the image, which can then be saved to a local file system as `filename.jpg`, and subsequently be used in applications or web pages.